Siegfried Freytag: Acting wing commander and end of war

 The main body continued to Antwerp.
 Some 12–30 German fighters attacked the airfield from 09:25 to 09:40.
 The ground defences were alert and the German formations attacked in a disorganised manner.
 145 Wing RAF was missed completely and considering the large number of targets the destruction was light; just 12 Spitfires were destroyed.
 In total, 14 Allied aircraft were destroyed and nine damaged.
 JG 77 lost 11 Bf 109s and their pilots were lost.
 Six were killed and five captured according to Allied sources.
 However, German records show the loss of only 10 pilots.
 Four are listed as captured.
 During the battle Freytag claimed his 102nd aerial victory over a Spitfire that day, his last aerial victory claimed.
 No details are known.
-JG 77's attack was failure.
+JG 77's attack was a failure.

 On 15 January 1945, Freytag relinquished command of JG 77 to Major Erich Leie who had already officially been appointed Geschwaderkommodore on 29 December 1944.
 On 7 March 1945, Leie was killed in action when he collided with a crashing Russian Yakovlev Yak-9 fighter which he had just shot down.
 Freytag was subsequently again given the task of leading JG 77.
 Freytag returned to II.
 Gruppe on 1 April when command of JG 77 was given to Major Fritz Losigkeit.
 Freytag had left JG 77 in late April.
 He was scheduled to take over command of JG 51 but never took command of this unit.
-Instead, he traveled to Prague where he joined Jagdgeschwader 7 "Nowotny" (JG 7—7th Fighter Wing), flying the Messerschmitt Me 262 first operational jet fighter.
+Instead, he traveled to Prague where he joined Jagdgeschwader 7 "Nowotny" (JG 7—7th Fighter Wing), flying the Messerschmitt Me 262, the first operational jet fighter.
+He had been nominated for the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) which was not approved before the war ended.